marcelmos/angular-expenses-tracker/README.md

 ## Future

 - Add filter by month, type of product.
 [95%] - Need only add auto value update
-- Add auto save and load user data in array by cookies (probably cookies or Firebase)
+- Add user authentication (probably cookies or Firebase)
 - Set type to 'Other' if not set.
 - Extract expenses data array from service file to JSON file.